-Sézane is basically the embodiment of French-girl chic.
-Think timeless trench coats, striped knits, and capsule pieces that don’t go out of style.
+Sézane is basically the embodiment of French-girl style done right.
+Think timeless trench coats, soft alpaca knits, and capsule pieces that don’t go out of style next season.
+But it’s not just the aesthetic, and I think that’s what actually keeps people coming back.

-Here’s why people (including me) can’t stop shopping here:
+Here’s why people (including me, clearly) can’t stop shopping here:

 - Sustainable fashion: Sézane is a B Corp and uses organic cotton, natural fabrics, and real silk.